 - iv.
-The CIG will facilitate the activities of milestone monitoring team t during the milestones verification missions. - v.
+The CIG will facilitate the activities of Independent Oversight Agent during the milestones verification missions. - v.
 The CIG will be responsible to request the County Project Coordinator to initiate the Project Completion Certificate process - vi.
 The CIG Signatories to this contract binds themselves individually and collectively to refund the funds in case of any misappropriation.